BY MIRNA ORTIZ

 On Sabbath morning, all 50 of us were divided into groups.
 One band headed to Rosharon, where they worshiped in the home of Lynetta, a woman who after losing everything in a hurricane dedicated her new house to a church plant reaching Cambodian, Laotian, and Hispanic brethren.
 Pr.
 Steve and Gabriel Bonds, ASAP’s Associate Prayer Coordinator, headed over to a growing Vietnamese church plant that recently got a worship place of its own.

 My group visited the Houston International Seventh-day Adventist Church, where we taught the Chinese children to be thankful to Him that first loved them through scripture songs, storytelling, and crafts.
 A few other team members went door to door, visiting some of the 3,000 Afghan refugee families who have arrived in the area in the last year.
 They needed to hear of a Friend who will never leave them nor forsake them.
 The Conroe Seventh-day Adventist Church, one of RWND’s strongest supporters and host church for the Rise High refugee Pathfinders group, planned a special event on Sunday for these refugees and provided food baskets for them.
-This program makes such an impact on their lives that one of the children ran up to Feno, ASAP’s Development Assistant, and randomly said with a smile, “I feel safe here.”
+This program makes such an impact on their lives that one of the children ran up to Feno, ASAP’s Mission Outreach Coordinator, and randomly said with a smile, “I feel safe here.”

 That night, as we regrouped and fellowshipped, sharing testimony after testimony of our experiences at each of the sites, my heart was filled with a weighty understanding of the role (no matter how mundane) every single ASAP worker plays in making God’s love known to those who have never seen nor heard of His transforming power.
 This experience made working for ASAP more tangible and real than before.
 God’s voice was so clear in my mind saying that this is not man’s work but the work of Him who took us from darkness into His marvelous light.